thumbnail image

 Have you ever seen the Ko’olau Mountains on Oahu?
 They are so MAJESTIC!!
 I can hardly take my eyes off them when I’m there!
 One year, we stayed in a house at the foot of the mountains.
 The living area was lined with windows and my eyes were constantly drawn up to the mountain peaks above us.

-It’s a beautiful idea to lift our eyes to the Lord as our help in times of trouble, but usually, our first instinct…
+It’s a beautiful idea to lift our eyes to the Lord for help in times of trouble, but usually, our first instinct…

 - the rest of the story -